siddhi-io/PySiddhi/README.md

 -----
 1. Install pre-requisites mentioned in `Installing the Library from Source` section.
 2. Compile Java Libraries.
-    - Navigate to `SiddhiCEPPythonAPI/SiddhiCEP3/ProxyClasses/SiddhiCEP3Proxy` and run `mvn install`
+    - Navigate to `PySiddhi/__PySiddhi3Proxy` and run `mvn install`
-    - Navigate to `SiddhiCEPPythonAPI/SiddhiCEP4/ProxyClasses/SiddhiCEP4Proxy` and run `mvn install`
+    - Navigate to `SiddhiCEPPythonAPI/SiddhiCEP4/ProxyClasses/SiddhiCEP4Proxy` and run `mvn clean install`
-    - Navigate to `SiddhiCEPPythonAPI/SiddhiCEP4/ProxyClasses/SiddhiCEP3Proxy/threadfix_c_code` and run `build.sh`*
-    - Navigate to `SiddhiCEPPythonAPI/SiddhiCEP4/ProxyClasses/SiddhiCEP4Proxy/threadfix_c_code` and run `build.sh`*
-    - Run the tests cases in `SiddhiCEPPythonAPI/Tests` directory
+    - Run the tests cases in `PySiddhi/Tests/PySiddhi3Tests` directory

 *If build.sh throws errors, check the paths provided for imports of Python3 Developer Headers